toddnief/land-value-tax-would-solve-this/README.md

-A description of the directory structure, and a brief description of the purpose of each file and the number of lines of code in it.

-You should have a separate directory for code written as part of this project, and a separate directory for code not written by a team mem- ber or not written as a part of this project.
-These should be clearly identified in your readme file.

-Any other relevant information about your code.

 ## Notebooks

 The primary notebook is the `regression-notebook.ipynb`.
 This includes code that will load the City of Philadelphia's assessment data for tax year 2023 and perform regression on it.